BookmarkFS User Manual

 name

-Name of the subsystem object to lookup.
+Name of the object to lookup.
 It could be a bookmark name, tag name or keyword name, depending on the value of flags.

 When not NULL, name is guaranteed to be a valid filename, which should be used to lookup an object under the directory referred to by id.
 Otherwise, the function should operate on the object referred to by id itself.